 We highly recommend making a dummy account and going through the dashboard before the interview.

-Also, for all those who want to expand their horizon and not just specialise in Google Analytics, we have an intensive 3 month Online Digital Marketing Training where all digital marketing skills are taught with practical application.
+Also, for all those who want to expand their horizon and not just specialize in Google Analytics, we have an intensive Online Digital Marketing Training where all digital marketing skills are taught with practical application.
 This course also offers 100% placement assistance so you need to look no further.

 If you found this blog on the google analytics interview questions insightful, let us know in the comments below.